-Long straddle is the option strategy based on volatility, which lies in the simultaneous buying call and put options on one asset with same strikes.
+Long straddle is the option strategy with limited risk based on profiting from extremely low volatility.
+Its essence lies in the simultaneous buying call and put options on one asset with same strikes.

-Long straddle has 2 break-even points therefore the buyer expects the stock price to push up rapidly in any direction after long-term market flats and triangles, that is he is looking forward to the increased volatility in the underlying stock during the option existence.
-This strategy has unlimited reward whereas risk is limited to the initial premium.
+Long straddle has 2 break-even points – above and below the strike price.
+Therefore the buyer expects the stock price to push up rapidly in any direction after long-term market flats and triangles, that is he is looking forward to the increased volatility in the underlying stock after buying options.
+This strategy has conditionally unlimited profit whereas risk is limited to the premium.

 Suppose, we open the long straddle by buying the call option for $14.5 and the put option for $10.5.
 Suppose, the strike price is $100.
 The total premium is ($14.5 + $10.5)*100 = $2500.
 Break-even point #1 is $125 ($100 + $25) and break-even point #2 is $75 ($100 – $25).
 Thus, we’ll make profit in case of the rapid asset movement beginning from the price of $125 and higher and $75 and lower and we’ll lose money if the price remains in this prcie range.
 The loss is limited to premiums.